openstack-archive/openstack-chef-repo/doc/multi-nova.md

 # Multi node with Nova networking

+Note: Default operating system is ubuntu.
+If you would like centos, set env var REPO_OS=centos

 ## Nodes

-The multi-node environments will have four machines `controller`,`compute1`,`compute2`, and `compute3`.
+The multi-node environments will have four machines `controller`, `compute1`, `compute2`, and `compute3`.

 ## Networking setup

-Changes need to be made to the multi-nova.rb and the environments\vagrant-multi-nova.json file.
+Changes need to be made to the multi-nova.rb and the environments\vagrant-multi-nova.json or environments\vagrant-multi-centos7-nova.json file.

 ### Bridge IP Address